Classification of Zamolodchikov periodic cluster algebras: Classification of Zamolodchikov periodic cluster algebras

 \begin{proof} From Proposition \ref{DynkinFromADE}, every admissible Dynkin biagram can be obtained from an admissible ADE bigraph through a series of folding and transpose operations.
-Admissible ADE bigraphs are shown in \cite{pasha} to have periodic tropical $T$-systems $\boldsymbol{t}^{\lambda}$ for every $\lambda\in \mathbb{R}^n$.
-By Proposition \ref{foldingCommutes} and Proposition \ref{flipsCommute}, each application of these operations produces another $B$-matrix whose tropical $T$-system is periodic for every $\lambda\in\mathbb{R}^n$. \end{proof} \begin{remark} Fomin, Williams, and Zelevinsky define in \cite{fomin4} a quiver $Q$ to be \textit{globally foldable} under a group $G$ if mutating at all vertices in a $G$-orbit results in a quiver that is still foldable under $G$.
-Due to our restriction to bipartite dynamics, in this paper all bipartite recurrent quivers are globally foldable, as the quiver (and $B$-matrix) is fixed up to sign by bipartite mutations. \end{remark}
+Admissible ADE bigraphs are shown in \cite{pasha} to have periodic tropical $T$-systems $\boldsymbol{t}^{\lambda}$ for all $\lambda\in \mathbb{R}^n$, with period dividing $h_{\Gamma} + h_{\Delta}$.
+By Proposition \ref{foldingCommutes} and Proposition \ref{flipsCommute}, each application of these operations produces another $B$-matrix whose tropical $T$-system is periodic for every $\lambda\in\mathbb{R}^n$. \end{proof}

+\begin{remark} It is worth considering the size of the period for each of the Zamolodchikov periodic families.
+In \cite{keller}, Keller proves the period for tensor products $\Gamma\otimes \Delta$ divides $h_{\Gamma} + h_{\Delta}$.
+In \cite{pasha}, Galashin--Pylyavskyy show that the period for twists $\Gamma\times \Gamma$ is $h_{\Gamma}$ when $h_{\Gamma}$ is even.
+In the remaining ADE families, they derive periodicity from that of tensor products, preserving the period to be a divisor of $h_{\Gamma} + h_{\Delta}$.
+In our construction, we derive all admissible Dynkin biagrams by folding ADE bigraphs and taking transposes in a way that preserves periodicity.
+As a result, all of the admissible Dynkin biagrams are Zamolodchikov periodic with period dividing $h_{\Gamma} + h_{\Delta}$.
+However, the actual period of each family is still unknown. \end{remark}